Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 Solid-Disc Elements

-Solid-disc elements are a solid closed burner with the heater encased in the burner.
-They are
+Solid-disc elements are a solid closed burner with the heater encased in the

 available in 6- and 8-inch diameter.